Photos in collaboration with Quin Schrock

 I’ve been lucky enough to visit Lake Tahoe a number of times in the past few years.
 After exploring the entire area I put together the Perfect 72 Hour Lake Tahoe Itinerary, a Photography Guide to Lake Tahoe, and an Adventure Guide to Lake Tahoe and Reno.

 6. White Sands National Park, New Mexico

 Another great springtime destination in the Southwest is White Sands National Park in New Mexico.
 This park is home to one of only three gypsum sand dunes in the world, but it feels one of a kind.
 Nothing can prepare you for White Sands National Park.
 The drive is monotonous and desolate – a vast expanse of brown landscape stretching across the horizon in every direction.
 Beautiful in the stark way that many desert landscapes are.
 But definitely not white.
 And then without warning, the pavement fades under a layer of fine white sand until it completely disappears, and just like that, you’re in another world.

 In addition to the usual outdoor activities like hiking and photography, you can go sledding on the sand dunes, with sleds available for purchase at the gift shop.
 Or bring your own!

-Pro Tip: If you are able, I can not recomend camping out in the dunes enough.
-It’s truly an otherworldy experience.
-There are ten primitive backcountry camping sites available on a first-come first-serve basis – advanced reservations are not available.
+If you are able, I can not recommend camping out in the dunes enough.
+It’s truly an otherworldly experience.
+There are ten primitive backcountry camping sites available on a first-come-first-serve basis – advanced reservations are not available.